 Hawk warrior Tavin has always put Jas’s life before his, magically assuming the prince’s appearance and shadowing his every step.
 But what happens when Tavin begins to want something to call his own?
 (Goodreads)

-This book caught my eye while perusing the YA book section and I have no regrets in buying it.
+This book caught my eye while perusing the YA book section, and I have no regrets about buying it.
 So, let’s get right into the review, shall we?

-I recommend this book, and am looking forward to the upcoming sequel.
-I’m definitely hopeful for this to end up being a very good series.
+I recommend this book and am looking forward to the upcoming sequel.
+I’m hopeful that this will end up being a very good series.